Spin Seebeck Effect in Graphene: Introduction

 Notably, spin transport phenomena in bilayer films of atomic layer materials, including graphene, and magnets have been theoretically predicted in spintronics, suggesting potential contributions to the study of transport phenomena in atomic layer materials.
 In this context, analyzing SSE in similar systems through microscopic theory could provide an opportunity to apply the extensive knowledge gained from spin caloritronics to atomic layer material research.
 Focusing on the vicinity of the interface, SSE and SP share similarities in their spin current generation mechanisms, which suggests that their theoretical analysis methods are closely related.
 However, there is a key difference in the driving forces: SSE is driven thermally, while SP operates coherently at ferromagnetic resonance frequencies, leading to distinct spin transport characteristics.
 The aim of this research is to forge a novel path in spin caloritronics using atomic layer materials.
 The investigation starts with an analysis of SSE in a graphene/magnet bilayer system.

 One of the notable features of graphene is the significantly larger Landau-level separations compared to the two-dimensional electron gas in conventional semiconductor heterojunctions \cite{Novoselov2005,zhang2005experimental,novoselov2007room,neto2009electronic}.
 This allows for the observation of Landau quantization at relatively high temperatures and weak magnetic fields.
 The reported SSE experiments have been conducted in magnetic fields exceeding $10$ T, which sufficiently meet the practical conditions for observing the effects of Landau quantization in graphene.
 Therefore, it is important to elucidate the effect of Landau quantization on the SSE in a graphene/magnet bilayer system.
-This paper aims to lay the groundwork for pioneering research in spin caloritronics using atomic layer materials using microscopic theory.
+This paper aims to lay the groundwork for pioneering research in spin caloritronics with atomic layer materials employing microscopic theory.

 This paper is organized as follows.
 The model for the graphene/ferromagnetic insulator (FI) interface is introduced in Sec.~\ref{system Hamiltonian}.
 The properties of the dynamic spin susceptibilities of graphene with spin-splitting and the FI are summarized in Sec.~\ref{dynamic}.
 The microscopic expressions for the tunneling spin currents at the interface generated by the SSE are given by using the Schwinger-Keldysh approach in Sec.~\ref{SC}.
 The numerical analysis of the spin currents is shown in Sec.~\ref{neu sec}.
 We reveal that the spin currents exhibit quantum oscillations originating from the Landau quantization.
-We compare the spin current due to the SSE with that due to SP in the quantum Hall regime of graphene.
+We compare the spin current caused by the SSE with that cause by SP in the quantum Hall regime of graphene.
 We propose an experimental setup for the detection of the SSE at the graphene/FI interface in Sec.~\ref{detection}.
 Finally, our results are summarized in Sec.~\ref{sum}.